4 Ways to Accept Your New Position in Style

 When emailing your new boss, mix and match these options in response to an offer that will leave your new employer impressed.

 1. Accept the offer — formally.

-You’ve clearly made a good impression so far.
-In your email response, first avoid elementary errors.
+You've clearly made a good impression so far.
+In your email response, first avoid elementary Kills.
 Be precise and brief — and check for typos.
 This is a formal acceptance, so be professional in tone — despite our fondness for informality, especially online